-02-00:43:37

-Eardley-Pryor: Another influence on your thinking came from a science writer named Daniel

-Greenberg who introduced you to Theodore Roszak.
+02-00:43:37 Another influence on your thinking came from a science writer named Daniel Eardley-Pryor: Greenberg who introduced you to Theodore Roszak.
+02-00:43:48 Merchant: Yes 02-00:43:48 Eardley-Pryor: Who is Theodore Roszak?

-02-00:43:48

-Merchant: Yes.

-02-00:43:48 Eardley-Pryor: Who is Theodore Roszak?
 Who is Daniel Greenberg?
 How did these suggestions come to you, and what did they do?
-02-00:43:54 Merchant: I had met Daniel Greenberg at a conference.
-And I was talking with him about the history of science, and he told me about Theodore Roszak who was at Hayward-it was called Hayward State at the time.
+02-00:43:54 I had met Daniel Greenberg at a conference.
+And I was talking with him about Merchant: the history of science, and he told me about Theodore Roszak who was at Hayward-it was called Hayward State at the time.
 It's now Cal State, East Bay.
-He had written a book called The Making of a Counter Culture, and so I got that book and read it.
+He had written a book called The Making of a Counter Culture, and I got that book and read it.
 And then I asked Daniel Greenberg if he might be willing to give Roszak the three essays that I had written at the time, which he did.
 And Roszak read the essays, and he called me up, and we got together.
-And he told me about HarperCollins and John Shop, and how I should form these essays into a book and give it to HarperCollins to consider.
+And he told me about HarperCollins and John Shopp, and how I should form these essays into a book and give it to HarperCollins to consider.
 So that was my next project, to create the book that became The Death of Nature.
-02-00:45:07 Eardley-Pryor: Oh, from whatever these three essays were?
-What were these three essays?
-02-00:45:12 Merchant:

-Well, one was on science and utopias, which I had been influenced by the farm in Oregon and by my assistant who was the runner-up Dairy Queen of the state of Oregon.
-And one was on mechanism in society and what were the issues of mechanistic science, such as the conservation of momentum, mv, and the conservation of energy, mv squared, which later became one-half mv squared.
+02-00:45:07 What were these three essays?
+Eardley-Pryor: 02-00:45:12 Merchant: One was on science and utopias, on which I had been influenced by the farm in Oregon and by my assistant, Virginia Nelke, who was the runner-up Dairy Queen of the state of Oregon.
+And one was on mechanism in society and the issues of mechanistic science, such as the conservation of momentum, my, and the conservation of energy, mv, which later became one-half mv.
 What were the consequences of those two laws for the environment?
-And as they were used to create experiments and to create ways of extracting resources from the environment, what consequences were there for nature and for ecology?
+And if they were used to create experiments and to create ways of extracting resources from the environment, what consequences were there for nature and for ecology?
 How did they begin to destroy ecological relationships?

-02-00:46:17

-And I had become very attuned to ecology through my first husband, Hugh Iltis, when we went out on our first date and burned the prairie.
-And when we were married, he was a leader of the Nature Conservation Society in Madison with a couple of other people.
-And they would have meetings once a month and there would be field trips through Abraham's Woods and through different Wisconsin prairies.
+02-00:46:17 I had become very attuned to ecology through my first husband, Hugh Iltis, when we went out on our first date and burned the prairie.
+And when we were married, he was a leader in the Nature Conservancy Society in Madison with a couple of other people.
+They would have meetings once a month and there would be field trips through Abraham's Woods and through different Wisconsin prairies.
 Because of him, I became attuned to where the prairies were being overgrown with plants that didn't belong there that were destroying the native prairies.
 And so our partnership was that we would go out to a prairie, which needed burning, and he would ask the farmer if he could bring some colleagues to burn the prairie.
-And I would take my baby son and talk with the farmer's wife.
-And she and I would chat while they went out and burned the prairie, but I also burned prairies with him.
+And I would take my baby son, David, and talk with the farmer's wife.
+And she and I would chat while they went out and burned the prairie, but I also burned prairies with Hugh.
 So over the course of our lifetime, we became prairie burners.

-02-00:47:53

-Eardley-Pryor:
+02-00:47:53 Eardley-Pryor:

 That's great.
 So you mentioned these essays that you shared with Theodore Roszak.
 And one of them was on science and utopias.
-One was one of them was on the ways that mechanistic thought had combined to allow for the destruction of nature.
+One of them was on the ways that mechanistic thought had combined to allow for the destruction of nature.
 And then, what was the third essay that you shared with him?

-02-00:48:14

-Merchant:
+02-00:48:14 Merchant: